 A fully functional incinerator would greatly decrease this risk, as well as allow HD Deido to dispose of medical waste from even more healthcare facilities.

-For more information on the project, please contact Peter Beaucage at firstname.lastname@example.org.
+For more information on the project, visit the project blog or contact Peter Beaucage at email@example.com.